achrafza/minishell/README.md

 ### Credit

-This two-person project was done with [macrespo](https://github.com/macrespo42).

-I was responsible for the parsing, argument checking, execution, redirection and piping.
+We were responsible for the parsing, argument checking, execution, redirection and piping.

-Macrespo took care of the environment variables, built-in functions, and signal handling.
+achraf & amine took care of the environment variables, built-in functions, and signal handling.